jonnew/Oat/README.md

       stateless detection.
 However, it would make the concept of position combining hard to define (although that is even true now is just a design choice, really).
+- [ ] Neither wcam or file ROI are functional.
 - [ ] Colors
     - Should visual ID information (e.g. color) be integrated into the `position` type?